Buying an Additional Property? Avoid Policy Patchwork

 Only an insurance broker who has the information — and the expertise — to take a comprehensive view of your entire personal risk portfolio and insurance program will be able to understand your unique interplay of risk and make adjustments in order to adequately protect your home, its contents, vehicles registered in that state, and potential liability threats associated with these assets.

-To learn more about protecting all of your owned properties and to ensure you have the proper insurance protection in place, contact a Marsh PCS Personal Risk Advisor.
+To learn more about protecting all of your owned properties and to ensure you have the proper insurance protection in place, contact a MMA PCS Personal Risk Advisor.